 N.C.
-Code (2009 IBC with NC Amendments, Section 1107) requires 5% of all units, and at least one of each "class" of unit, to be fully accessible.
+Code requires 5% of all units, and at least one of each "class" of unit, to be fully accessible.
 The "class" of unit is determined by the different bedroom types.

 When calculating the number of Type A units required by the 5% rule, you must round up to the next whole unit.